Biology for Kids: Cells, Organisms, and the Diversity of Life

 A Transmission Electron Microscope Enables Us to See the Components Within Cells.

-Thanks to all this microscopy (looking at things through microscopes) we now know that animal and plant cells are different and that there are many different kinds of cells that do different things and that the kind of cells a thing is made of determine what kind of thing it is.
+Thanks to all this microscopy (looking at things through microscopes) we now know that animal and plant cells are different and that there are many kinds of cells that do different things and that the kind of cells a thing is made from will determine what kind of thing it is.

 And now you know why biologists all have squinty eyes and wear thick glasses.
 Except they don't.
 I'm just kidding.
 You can be a biologist and still have good eyesight.
 Really.